Mediastinoscopy is a test that examines the mediastinum. This is the centre of your chest and area between your lungs. It contains:

 You need to stop eating for 6 hours beforehand and stop drinking about 2 hours before the test.

-Tell your doctor if not eating might be a problem for you, for example, if you have diabetes.
+Tell your doctor or nurse if not eating might be a problem for you, for example, if you have diabetes.

-Tell your doctor if you're taking medicines that changes how your blood clots.
+Let the hospital department know if you're taking medicines that change how your blood clots.
 This includes:

 - arthritis medicines